Exiting Commercial Leases – The Break Clause

-A break clause is a clause that can be drafted into a fixed-term lease.
-It gives the landlord or tenant (or both) the power to bring the lease to an end early.
-This could be on a particular date or a “rolling right” over a period of time.
+A break clause is a clause that can be included into a fixed-term lease.
+It gives the landlord or tenant (or both) the power to exit the lease early providing flexibility in changing financial climates.
+This could be on a particular date or a “rolling right” over a period of time such as, for example exercisable at any time on giving 6 months’ notice.

-Break clauses are only actionable and valid if certain conditions are met.
+Break clauses are regulated by specific laws and are only actionable and valid if certain conditions are met.
 Those conditions must be strictly adhered to.

 1. The tenant has complied with the notice provisions